Table of Contents

 Notes

-- Compare it to statements like “Don't like it?
-Quit!” (嫌なら辞めろ, Iyanara Yamero) and “If you don't feel like it, then go home.” (やる気がないなら帰れ, Yaruki ga nainara kaere).
+- Compare it to similar work-related statements like 'Don't Like It?
+Quit' (嫌なら辞めろ, Iyanara Yamero) or 'Unmotivated?
+Go Home' (やる気がないなら帰れ, Yaruki ga nainara kaere).

 External links